lubaldini/testlucas-demo/README.md

 ## Introduction

 This is example is to show different parts of the Git repository and a lot of commands.
+Adding a line for rebasing example.

 ## Purpose